irbull/toro/src/content/blog/2026/beads/beads.md

 description: "A practical guide to Steve Yegge's git-native task system for AI coding agents."
 ---

 Fifteen years ago, while converting the Eclipse Project from CVS to Git, [Chris Aniszczyk](https://www.linkedin.com/in/caniszczyk/) mused about a distributed issue tracker.
 The idea stuck with me.
-I figured someone smarter would eventually build it.
+I figured someone smarter than me would eventually build it.

 Turns out [Steve Yegge](https://www.linkedin.com/in/steveyegge/) did, but for a reason none of us anticipated: _AI agents need external memory_.